oyemadeiyanuoluwa/PROJECT_CUSTOMER_DATA_LITA/README.md

 ### Tools Used

--Microsoft Excel- This was used for Data Cleaning and also Data Visulization -SQL Server- This was used for Data Analysis -Power Bi- This was used for creating reports.
+-Microsoft Excel:This was used for Data Cleaning and also Data Visulization

+- SQL Server : This was used for Data Analysis

+- Power Bi : This was used for creating reports.

 ### Data Cleaning/Preparation